iltommi/qdb-documentation/source/concepts/security.rst

 Authentication
 ----------------
-There is no authentication mechanism of any sort, access to the server implies access to all the entries, should the key be known.
+There is no authentication mechanism of any sort, access to the server implies access to any entry, should the key be known.

 If the data to store is sensitive, it is strongly advised to cipher this data.